-In 2002, Los Angeles International Airport (LAX) handled close to one hundred percent of the international passengers and over seventy-five percent of domestic passengers and cargo within the five-county Southern California region.
+Los Angeles International Airport (LAX) is the primary airport serving the Greater Los Angeles Area and is a hub for several major US carriers.
+Besides serving an extensive domestic network, LAX is also a key international gateway, with flights to six continents and 71 international destinations.
+LAX is the busiest air carrier airport in terms of passenger volume and also handles the majority of the air cargo within the five-county Southern California region. handles approximately ninety-five percent of the international passengers and air cargo, and approximately seventy to seventy-five percent of the domestic passengers and air cargo, within the five-county Southern California region1.
 LAX's role as an international gateway establishes it as the principal airport of the Los Angeles World Airports' regional network of airports, which also includes Van Nuys, Ontario, and Palmdale Airports.

 The City of Los Angeles envisions a regional system of airports that accommodates passenger demand and the economic demand for the movement of goods.
-Although forecasts of passenger demand at LAX are projected to be as high as 98 million annual passengers by 2015, total regional demand is anticipated to exceed 156 million passengers.
+Regional passenger demand is forecasted to be 146 million annual passengers (MAP) by 2035, with LAX planned to accommodate only 78.9 MAP1.
 It is, therefore, imperative to utilize the available runway space in Southern California in a more strategic and environmentally compatible manner by linking various regional airport facilities through a network of ground access systems and improvements.
-After evaluation of various scenarios for future growth at LAX, the City of Los Angeles has determined that a preferred scenario for LAX would be to modernize LAX to accommodate only a portion of the future anticipated LAX and regional demand.
-In order to implement this vision, the City has developed a Master Plan program that includes safety, ground access and passenger/cargo serving upgrades and at the same time limiting the capacity of LAX by restricting the number of gates to 153.
+After evaluation of various scenarios for future growth at LAX, the City of Los Angeles determined, in 2004, that a preferred scenario for LAX would be to modernize LAX to accommodate only a portion of the future anticipated LAX and regional demand.
+In order to implement this vision, the City developed a Master Plan program that includes safety, ground access and passenger/cargo serving upgrades and at the same time limits the capacity of LAX by restricting the number of gates to 153.
+Los Angeles World Airports (LAWA) subsequently embarked on a Specific Plan Amendment Study (SPAS), consistent with previous local and federal approvals, which identified Specific Plan amendments that plan for the modernization and improvement of LAX in a manner that is designed for a practical capacity of 78.9 million annual passengers (MAP), while enhancing safety and security, minimizing environmental impacts on the surrounding communities, and creating conditions that encourage airlines to go to other airports in the region, particularly those owned and operated by LAWA.
+The SPAS focused on potential alternative designs, technologies and configurations for the LAX Master Plan Program that would provide solutions to the problems that certain Master Plan improvements were designed to address consistent with a practical capacity of 78.9 MAP.
 As total demand grows for airport service in the Southern California region, the City of Los Angeles envisions a long-term shift in service to other regional airports with accompanying improvements to the ground access infrastructure and other services needed to provide both passengers and shippers, international and domestic, with more choices and convenience in their air travel needs.